degree-analytics/mimir/README.md

 ## Development

-This repository uses `just` recipes for repeatable tasks:
+After the editable install, use the `just` recipes to keep development tasks fast and repeatable:

 ```bash
 just install    # editable install with extras